metagenlab/diag_pipelines/README.rst

    --use-conda --conda-prefix $conda_folder --configfile config.yaml\
    typing/freebayes_joint_genotyping/cgMLST/bwa/distances_in_snp.xlsx'

-This will generate a snp-distance matrix of all samples, only on the core genome defined by ridom of the species defined in the `species` variable of the config file, mapped on the reference genome used by ridom (which is *Staphylococcus aureus* COL substrain, `id` 33148 from the `NCBI Assembly database <https:/www.ncbi.nlm.nih.gov/assembly/>`_) with bwa.
+This will generate a snp-distance matrix of all samples, only on the core genome defined by ridom of the species defined in the `species` variable of the config file, mapped with bwa on the reference genome used by ridom (which is *Staphylococcus aureus* COL substrain, `id` 33148 from the `NCBI Assembly database <https:/www.ncbi.nlm.nih.gov/assembly/>`_).

 .. code-block:: bash